cyhyraethz/d2-sp-mods/README.md

 ### Additional Changes

+- Stack Size
   - Key stack size increased from 12 to 50
   - Tome stack size increased from 20 to 80
   - Arrow and bolt stack size increased to 500

+- Town Cast
+  - Enable additional spells to be cast in town
+    - Teleport, Thunderstorm, Armageddon, Hurricane
+    - Charge, Leap, Shout, Battle Orders, Battle Command
+  - Allow some spells to be cast in Werewolf and Werebear
+    - Teleport, Shout, Battle Orders, Battle Command

 ## Features